 Flora Templeton Stuart holds a BA from Western Kentucky University as an honor student and received her Juris Doctorate from Salmon P. Chase Law School in 1976.
 She has the distinction of being the first female attorney to litigate circuit court cases in Bowling Green.
 Ms. Stuart served as Public Advocate representing indigent clients with many noteworthy cases, including the successful defense of a young woman with appearances on Phil Donahue and Good Morning America.
 She was featured in Time Magazine (Full article) and SOKY and was recognized with a Women of Achievement Award and the Donated Legal Services Award.
 Ms. Stuart has been recognized throughout the country for her representation of her clients.

-Flora Stuart represents the injured in automobile and semi truck collisions.
-She is an active member of the Kentucky Justice Association, American Association for Justice and trucking litigation group, Kentucky Bar Association, Tennessee Bar Association and the Bowling Green – Warren County Bar Association.
+Flora Stuart represents the severely injured in automobile and semi truck collisions.
+She is an active member of the Kentucky Justice Association, American Association for Justice Trucking Litigation Group, Kentucky Bar Association, Tennessee Bar Association and the Bowling Green – Warren County Bar Association.

 Andrew J. Gregory-Mabrey